Those Who Wish Me Dead: Plot

 Hannah Faber, a smokejumper, is struggling after failing to prevent the deaths of three young campers and a fellow smokejumper in a forest fire.
 She is now posted in a fire lookout tower in Park County, Montana.

-Owen Casserly, a forensic accountant in Florida, learns about the death of his district attorney boss and his family in an apparent gas explosion; believing that their deaths were actually a contracted killing and that he is the next target, Owen goes on the run with his son, Connor.
-He intends to seek refuge with his brother-in-law, Ethan Sawyer, a Deputy Sheriff in Park County.
+Owen Casserly, a forensic accountant in Jacksonville, Florida, learns about the death of his district attorney boss and his family in an apparent gas explosion; believing that their deaths were actually a contracted killing and that he is the next target, Owen goes on the run with his son, Connor.
+He intends to seek refuge with his brother-in-law, Ethan Sawyer, a deputy sheriff in Park County.

 Reaching Montana, they are ambushed by the assassins "Jack" and "Patrick", who force them off the road and down a cliff.
 Trapped in the car, Owen gives Connor the evidence against the assassins' employer.
-Connor flees before the assassins kill Owen.
+He flees before the assassins kill Owen.

-Hannah's tower is stroked with lightning which fries all her electronic communication.
+Lightning strikes Hannah's tower, frying her communications equipment.
 As Ethan discovers Owen's car wreck, Hannah stumbles upon Connor while out on patrol.
 She takes him back to the tower to contact help.

 The assassins meet their boss, who instructs them to hunt down and kill Connor.
 As a diversion to preoccupy the police, they use flares to start a forest fire.
 They go to Ethan's isolated house searching for Connor and find and interrogate Ethan's pregnant wife, Allison.
-When they force her to call Ethan, she gives him a duress code; she then fights off the assassins and escapes.
+When they force her to call Ethan, she gives him a duress code, then fights off the assassins and escapes.